jewettaij/superpose3d_cpp/README.md

-**superpose3d_cpp** is a header-only C++ library containing a defninition of a class whose single public member function, *Superpose()*, takes two N x 3 multidimensional arrays
+**superpose3d_cpp** is a header-only C++ library containing a defninition of a class whose single public member function, *Superpose()*, takes two N x 3 multidimensional C arrays
 (*of the same length*, **N**) representing points from a point cloud (**X_i** and **x_i**) as arguments.
 Treating them as rigid objects,